Crisis and Incident Response

 What is crisis response?

-Crisis or incident response is how governments and online service providers work together to limit the dissemination of terrorist and violent extremist content online following a real-world attack.
+Crisis or incident response is how governments, online service providers, and civil society groups work together to limit the dissemination of terrorist and violent extremist content online following a real-world attack with an online component.

-The objective of the Call Community’s work on crisis response is to deny terrorists and violent extremists the ability to use the internet to draw attention to crimes and spread messages of hate directly to a global audience.
-The aim is to prevent and reduce harm to vulnerable individuals and groups in an immediate sense, but also by ensuring the content does not persist online and contribute to ongoing trauma and future attacks.
+The objective of the Call Community’s work on crisis response is to deny terrorists and violent extremists the ability to use the internet to draw attention to crimes and spread messages of hate.
+The goal is to prevent and reduce harm to vulnerable individuals and groups in an immediate sense, and to ensure that terrorist or violent extremist content does not persist online and contribute to ongoing trauma and future attacks.

-The focus for crisis response is perpetrator- or accomplice-produced content.
-It is often graphically violent.
+The focus for crisis response is perpetrator or accomplice-produced content.
+This content is often graphic - depicting, describing, or advocating an act of terrorism or extreme violence.
 Because it is so harmful, this kind of content is illegal in many jurisdictions and violates the terms of service or community standards of online service providers that support the Call.

 The Call Community has developed a suite of interlocking crisis response protocols.